Rvtea/JsRookie/JsRookie/ColorExtractTool/readme.md

 # Color Extract Tool

+### Note: This project has been moved to [ColorExtractTool](https://github.com/Rvtea/ColorExtractTool) for better improvement.
+This directory under this repo will never update again.

+---

 This tool is based on [quantize.js](https://gist.github.com/nrabinowitz/1104622) that will extract color information from photo uploaded and list the top 5 colors for design.
 This may work like [Vibrant.js](http://jariz.github.io/vibrant.js/) while I just want to realize a tool by myself.

 <img src="https://github.com/Rvtea/JsRookie/blob/master/JsRookie/ColorExtractTool/img/example_1.png" width = "400" alt="example" align="center" />